-Why should you even endeavor to learn Romanian with only a little over 30 million speakers?
+Why even try to learn Romanian with only over 30 million speakers?
 A language that most people you know haven’t heard of and not taught often or in many places?

 You’re probably not entirely wrong.

-Most prefer dominant languages like French, German, Spanish, or something more ambitious like Chinese, Japanese, or Korean when choosing a language.
+Most people prefer dominant languages like French, German, or Spanish or something more ambitious like Chinese, Japanese, or Korean when choosing a language.

 We are often confined to limited choices because of popularity metrics.

-At first, I couldn’t imagine why anyone would think they need to learn Romanian.
+At first, I couldn’t imagine why anyone would think they needed to learn Romanian.
 That is why I delayed this topic until now.

 But there are many obvious benefits of studying a language like Romanian.
 The advantages thereof far outweigh the fear you might be having.